kayvank/kinesis-to-aurora/README.md

 ====

 This is an Idempotent service that persists likes/unlikes user-events from kinesis stream & persisting them in Aurora RDS.
 User envents are :
-- likes: storedas like events against an asset
+- likes: store like events against an asset
-- unlikes: cause deletion of a previously stored like event of an asset
+- unlikes: cause deletion of a previously stored like event of an asset The main purpose of the project is to demonstrate
+- http4s
+- kamon
+- AWS kinesis & KCL
+- scalaz streams & Task implementation for AWS Kinesis stream
+- Scalaz Task
+- scala & docker
+- doobie
+- circe
+- statsd

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.